alex-hladun/scheduler/README.md

 ## Known Issues

 * Websockets were added to the project.
 Due to the additions, some tests were skipped from the Application.test.js testing suite as the tests failed once the app was optimized for WebSockets.
-I am currently working on tests to be able to mock the websocket and the subsequent change to the state.
+This is because the tests rely on updating the state locally, while the websocket implementation updates the state once it receives update data from the API server.
+I have implemented websocket tests in useRealtimeUpdate.test.js.